 Put together your business model.
-Where do you see yourself focusing in each of the six real estate business model "spectrums"?
+Where do you see your focus in each of the six real estate business model "spectrums"?

-B. Four Elements Needed for Success
+Four Elements Needed for Success

-A successful development depends on four elements: A site, tenant(s), money, and knowledge.
+Successful development depends on four elements: A site, tenant(s), money, and knowledge.
 Odds are that you do not have all four of those things from the beginning - if you do, you are one fortunate developer.
 Your goal, over the course of the development, will be to obtain and bring together each of these four elements.
-Your Day 1 goal is to start with at least one of the four.
+Your Day 1 goal is to start with at least one of the four and grow from there.